jamesclancy/jamesclancy.github.io/Projects/SafeCardGame/_posts/2021-05-23-Step4RenderingTheBoardOntheClient.md

     playerHand
     footerBand
 ```
-With a general arangement of
+With a general arrangement of
 ```
 <div class="container is-fluid">
     topNavigation